khusanov-m/vue-course/7. Moving to a Better Development Setup and Workflow with the Vue CLI/1. vue-cli-01-a-new-vue-project/README.md

 - npm install
 - npm run serve

-after that open the Local link to see the project.
+After your machine finished loading scripts, copy the Local link and enter in your browser to see the project.